emqx/emqx-docs/en_US/getting-started/cluster.md

 node.name = emqx-1@192.168.0.12
 ```

-You need to open port 4371.
+Then you need to open TCP port 4371 and 5371.